HomeMy WebLinkAbout1934-03-20 550

 the water was not stopped by the rocks in the brook so that

-It would not be necessary to do any emergency work at the pre-
+it would not be necessary to do any emergency work at the pre-

-se4t, but when the weather is warmer he would set the men at
+sent, but when the weather is warmer he would set the men at

 work cleaning out the brook.